anantshri/wpvulndb_cmd/README.md

 optional arguments:
   -h, --help   show this help message and exit
   --path PATH  Provide URL
-  --vulnonly   Only List vulnerable Plugins
+  --vulnonly   Only List vulnerable Items

 Credit (C) Anant Shrivastava http://anantshri.info
 ```

 ## Basic working
 Wordpress management part is handed over to WP-CLI as it is doing its job too well.
-The list of plugin's and version's obtained from wp-cli are then used to extract results from wpvulndb.
+The list of plugin/theme's and respective versions is obtained from wp-cli are then used to extract results from wpvulndb.

 ## To-do
-1. add support for wordpress version specific issues reporting
-2. add support for theme vulnerability scanning
-3. export report in csv/xml/json format
+1. export report in csv/xml/json format